College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-It's difficult to beat Iowa State University if you want to pursue a degree in visual & performing arts.
-Located in the city of Ames, Iowa State is a public university with a fairly large student population.
-A Best Colleges rank of #75 out of 2,217 colleges nationwide means Iowa State is a great university overall.
+It's hard to beat Iowa State University if you want to pursue a degree in visual & performing arts.
+Located in the small city of Ames, Iowa State is a public university with a fairly large student population.
+A Best Colleges rank of #75 out of 2,217 schools nationwide means Iowa State is a great university overall.

-There were roughly 283 visual & performing arts students who graduated with this degree at Iowa State in the most recent year we have data available.
-Degree recipients from the visual & performing arts major at Iowa State University make $2,080 more than the average college graduate in this field shortly after graduation.
+There were approximately 272 visual & performing arts students who graduated with this degree at Iowa State in the most recent data year.
+Students who graduate with their degree from the visual & performing arts program state that they receive average early career wages of $29,578.

 More information about a degree in visual & performing arts from Iowa State University